bsccf/Uni-notes/Mechanics structures and materials/Statics 2/5 Stress transformation/stress transformation for plane stress.md

 >> $\theta=$ angle of slice
 >> $\sigma=$ stresses

+#### Implications

+Note much of [[stress transformation for uniaxle loading#Implications]] applies here, basically this is that but worse since it's likely one of the orienta

 ### Proof
 Basically the same as [[stress transformation for uniaxle loading#Proof]] but now in 2D. (so [[something something skill issue|harder]])